sbabcoc/Selenium-Foundation/docs/LocalGridConfiguration.md

 #### Drivers for Desktop Browsers

-In addition to specifying browser driver plug-ins in the **ServiceLoader** provider configuration file, you'll need to [install](../README.md#installing-drivers) the corresponding browsers and matching drivers.
-The process for installing browsers and drivers varies.
-Just follow the instruction provided by the driver vendor.
+Since the release of **Selenium Foundation** [28.0.0](https://github.com/sbabcoc/Selenium-Foundation/releases/tag/v28.0.0), we now use **Selenium Manager** (Selenium 4) and **Web Driver Manager** (Selenium 3) to acquire compatible drivers for the browsers targeted by your tests.
+If the manager is unable to locate or download a required driver, **DriverExecutableNotFoundException** is thrown.

+**NOTE**: This driver acquisition process is bypassed for test classes that implement the [DriverProvider](ConfiguringProjectSettings.md#testing-with-non-default-browser-sessions) interface.

 #### Appium-Specific Configuration

-In addition to specifying `Appium` driver plug-ins in the **ServiceLoader** provider configuration file, you'll need to [install](http://appium.io/docs/en/about-appium/getting-started) `Appium` and its dependencies.
+The automatic driver installation feature does not include management of Appium [automation engines](ConfiguringProjectSettings.md#appium-automation-engine-support), which must be installed separately, along with Appium's dependencies.
 With a conventional installation, **Selenium Foundation** can use your system configuration to locate the components that comprise an `Appium` node.
 For non-standard installations, **Selenium Foundation** provides [settings](ConfiguringProjectSettings.md#appium-binary-paths) that enable you to supply explicit paths to these items.

 #### Appium Server Arguments